johot/react-awesome-grid/README.md

 ## Why?
 Flexbox is great, but the syntax is not.
 Was it `direction: row` or `direction: column` I should use?
 Did `justify-content` or `align-items` center my content vertically?

-Coming from a backgground working with XAML, and especially the XAML Grid component, we know how easy it _could be_.
+Coming from a background working with XAML, and especially the XAML Grid component, we know how easy it _could be_.

 This is an attempt of making a flexbox grid component inspired by the syntax of the XAML Grid.